c3333/cpp-docs.de-de/docs/cppcx/platform-string-class.md

 ### <a name="return-value"></a>Rückgabewert

-Die Anzahl der Zeichen `String` im aktuellen Objekt.
+Die Anzahl der Zeichen im aktuellen- `String` Objekt.

 ### <a name="remarks"></a>Bemerkungen